ftrackhq/ftrack-recipes/python/README.rst

 Running code examples
 ^^^^^^^^^^^^^^^^^^^^^
-For simplicity, and to ensure the code can be tested without affecting production code, these examples are setup to be run as standalone from within a virtual environment, so there won't be any need of ftrack-connect running.
+For simplicity, and to ensure the code can be tested without affecting production code, most of these examples are setup to be run as standalone from within a virtual environment, so there won't be any need of ftrack-connect running.